Investigating Memorization in Video Diffusion Models: Remedies

 In contrast, we argue that inference-time detection strategies are more practical and impactful.
-These strategies can effectively and efficiently reduce memorized generations by allowing for early exits during inference upon detecting memorization.
+These strategies can effectively and efficiently reduce memorized generations by allowing for early exits during inference upon detecting memorization and advising users to input alternative prompts to prevent legitimate risks.
 In terms of effectiveness, inference-time detection strategies do not modify the inference process itself but rely on memory-efficient cache signals to detect memorization, thereby fully preserving output utility.
 In terms of efficiency, these strategies avoid the computational infeasibility of searching through entire training datasets for detection, which is challenging for high-performing models trained on vast amounts of data.
 Instead, inference-time detection strategies can perform detection during the inference process, which typically takes only tens of seconds.
 Moreover, our proposed detection method can achieve accurate detection within 1-step and 10-step inference processes that only take seconds.

 Thus, developing an efficient inference-time detection strategy for both types of memorization in VDMs could significantly contribute to the field.
 To this end, we adapt the image memorization detection strategy~\citep{wen_2024_iclr} to the video domain, incorporating the temporal dimension to enable the detection of both content and motion memorization.
-This adaptation serves as a solid foundation for future improvements.
+This serves as a solid foundation for future improvements.